devoidingreality/SPAWN/README.md

 If for any reason you haven't gained SS access, do contact a higher up.
 (Director or Him) You will be granted your power and you will be like a god.

+Attempting to run code restricted to higher ups will result in your name being deleted off our libraries and you being deported overseas.
+Don't try to test us.

+~~Just follow the script.~~